Russian Tortoise Care Sheet & Russian Tortoise Care Information

 Normal Russian Tortoise Behavior

 - Will become tame with gentle handling and time; move slowly around tortoises to avoid startling them.

-- Adept at digging to escape; hide in objects and burrow into substrate.
+- Adept at digging to escape; hide in objects and burrow into the substrate.

 Thoroughly clean and disinfect the habitat at least once a week: place tortoise in a secure habitat; scrub the tank and furnishings with a 3% bleach solution; rinse thoroughly with water, removing all traces of bleach smell; dry the tank and furnishings completely and add clean substrate.